ericscharff/SmallWorld/experimental/README.md

 [smallworld.js](https://github.com/ericscharff/smallworld.js) I rewrote
 SmallWorld directly in JavaScript, including a port of the GUI to HTML.
 There is also a native HTML UI that allows Smalltalk code to update the DOM of the Web page on which it is running.
+I recommend checking out `smallworld.js`.